crashoverride777/swifty-music/README.md

 - Add the SwiftyMusic.swift file to your project.
 - Add your music tracks to your project

-Anywhere in your project create an extension of FileName to add your music file names that you want to use.
+Anywhere in your project create an extension of FileName to add the file names of the music tracks that you will use.
+You can exclude the file extension of the file.

+SwiftyMusic supports the following file formats: mp3, wav, aac, ac3, m4a, caf

 ```swift
 extension SwiftyMusicFileName {